The defender has been handed a jail term after being convicted of arson earlier this year in relation to a fire at his villa he started in Sept. 2011.

 However, a Munich court has now ruled that he set fire to the villa deliberately, and he will now spend a little under four years incarcerated.

 "For the prosecution, the accused can only been seen as a delinquent," said prosecutor Nikolaus Lanz.
 "For the prosecution, there is no reason see otherwise."

-"I apologise for that night," Breno told the court.
-"I also apologise to my children, to whom I have not been a good role model.
+"I apologize for that night," Breno told the court.
+"I also apologize to my children, to whom I have not been a good role model.
 I am a person who believes in God, and I thank him that he has protected my family.

 "I know it's all very difficult at the moment, and I promise the court that I'm not going to escape - not from this process, and not from my responsibilities."

-Bayern, meanwhile, have pledged their support to Breno, and voiced the club's regret to hear that a former player was facing a spell behind bars.
+Bayern, meanwhile, has pledged support to Breno, and voiced the club's regret to hear that a former player was facing a spell behind bars.